What's an STD?

 Safer sex means having sex, orgasms, or intercourse without sharing semen, vaginal fluids, or blood between partners.
 Safer sex includes ways of minimizing the risk of spreading HIV and other STIs.
 Some of these techniques include:

 Using a condom correctly and consistently every time a person has vaginal, anal, or oral sex (and using a new condom if switching from one form of sex to another).

 Using a latex barrier for cunnilingus (oral sex on a female) and anilingus (oral-anal contact) – such as a dental dam; a non-lubed condom that has its ring removed, is cut down the length, and is opened up to form a rectangle; or non-microwaveable plastic wrap.

 Sex with clothes on.

 For more information on sexually transmitted infections, search the Go Ask Alice!
 Sexual Health archives.
-If you are a Columbia student, check out the Gay Health Advocacy Project (GHAP), a part of Columbia Health that provides free and confidential HIV testing to all members of the Columbia community.
-In addition, Columbia University students can make an appointment online through Open Communicator to see a provider at Medical Services.
+If you are a Columbia student, check out the Gay Health Advocacy Project (GHAP) (Morningside campus), a part of Columbia Health that provides free and confidential HIV testing to all members of the Columbia community.
+In addition, Columbia University students can make an appointment online through Open Communicator to see a provider at Medical Services (Morningside campus).
+Students on the CUMC campus can contact the Student Health Service at 212-305-3400 for information on STI testing.
 Feel free to also check out the following websites for more information about STIs, support groups, and/or referrals to free and/or low-cost clinics located near you: